Image response: Image rejection ratio

 IMRR is measured in dB, giving the ratio of the wanted to the unwanted signal to yield the same output from the receiver.
-In a good design, ratios of >60 dB are achieveable.
+In a good design, ratios of >60 dB are achievable.
 Note that IMRR is not a measurement of the performance of the IF stages or IF filtering (selectivity); the signal yields a perfectly valid IF frequency.
 Rather, it is the measure of the bandpass characteristics of the stages preceding the IF amplifier, which will consist of RF bandpass filters and usually an RF amplifier stage or two.

 Image rejection formulas

 The Image Frequency Rejection Ratio (IRR) is characterized by its RF filter which can be determined on the basis of its relative response of a parallel tuned circuit.